amrgalalibrahim/pdsnd_github/README.md

 ### Description
-In this project, usage of Python to explore data related to bike share systems for three major cities in the United States — Chicago, New York City, and Washington.
+use of Python to explore data related to bike share systems for three major cities in the United States — Chicago, New York City, and Washington.

 ### Files used
 The required files for running this program are: